Orange Blossoms (musical): Synopsis

+Setting: Lawyer's Office, Paris and Kitty's Villa at Cannes.

-Baron Roger Belmont's aunt has recently died, leaving him her inheritance is he marries within a year of her death.
+Baron Roger Belmont's aunt has recently died, leaving him her inheritance if he marries within a year of her death.
 He is in love with Helene de Vasquez, but is unable to marry her as his aunt's will specifies he cannot marry a divorcee.
 His lawyer, Tillie Jones, suggests Belmont enter into a marriage of convenience with her niece Kitty, allowing him to receive his full inheritance before divorcing Kitty and marrying Helene.
 However, Belmont and Kitty do end up falling in love.

 Productions

 Although the Broadway production closed after three months, unable to recoup its investment, the show went on to tour, first stopping for two weeks at the Colonial Theatre in Boston.

-In 2014 the Light Opera of New York put on a revival of the show, with revised lyrics by Michael Phillips and Cynthia Edwards, and orchestra reconstructions by Brian Kerns and Christian Smythe.
+In 2014 the Light Opera of New York put on a revival of the show, with revised lyrics by Michael Phillips and Cynthia Edwards, and orchestra reconstructions by Brian Kerns and Christian Smythe, conducted by Evans Haille at the piano.
 The revised production had only two acts, instead of the original three.

-The Victor Herbert Renaissance Project put on a production of the show in 2018.
+The Victor Herbert Renaissance Project (VHRP) put on a production of the show in 2018, directed by Alyce Mott, with musical direction by Michael Thomas, William Hicks on piano, and choreography by Emily Cornelius.